 The proper way to combine them depends on what data structure you want.
 This is hierarchical data where a level two unit is a student and a level one unit is a student's data for a particular year.
 Thus it can be represented in wide form (one observation per student), or in long form (one observation per student per year).

 To put the data in long form simply stack the two data sets using append.
-However, you'll need to know which year an observation represents.
-To do that, add a year variable to each data set, with the value 2007 for the 2007 data and the value 2008 for the 2008 data.
-You can do so with the following code:
+However, you'll need to know which year each observation represents.
+To do that, add a year variable to both data set, with the value 2007 for the 2007 data and the value 2008 for the 2008 data.
+You can do so with the following do file:

 append using panel2007_append